 In 1990, for the first time in the Norwegian part of the North Sea, artificial base mud were used for drilling.
 In 1991, the first well with artificial based mud was drilled in the English part of the North Sea.
 After this successful experiment, synthetic fluids received widespread attention.
 In the production of synthetic fluids, linear alpha olifins, olifin isomers, esters and ethers are used.
 The main disadvantages of synthetic fluids are the high cost of preparation and their low heat tolerance.

 Glycol mud system

-Glycol mud system consists of glycol, salt compounds such as potassium chloride and various polymers that provide suitable rheological characteristics during drilling.
+Glycol mud system consists of Drilling glycol, salt compounds such as Potassium Chloride and various polymers that provide suitable rheological characteristics during drilling.
 The main difference between this type of system and conventional water-based systems is the presence of Glycols.
-Due to the cloud point, the glycol in the mud separates from the solution and forms a coating on the well.
+Glycol in the mud separates from the solution and forms a coating on the well.
 Therefore, by preventing water from coming into contact with the shale, it stabilizes the wall and prevents the destruction of the shale.

 The advantages of the Glycolic system include the following:

 - Effective protection of shale layers